petebachant/calkit-multienv-example/README.md

 This will run multiple different commands, all in their own environment.
-One will use Pixi, another will use Conda, and another Docker.
+One will use Pixi, another will use Conda, another uv, another a uv venv (rather than project,) another an alternative Pixi environment, and another Docker.

 ## Why would I ever want to do this?